Ingram scores 31 as Pelicans surprise Nuggets 112-100 - WHIZ News

 The 9-23 Pelicans are now 2-0 against the Nuggets this season.
 They spoiled the festive mood at the Pepsi Center as the Nuggets played at home on Christmas for the first time in 25 years.

+“The character of our guys showed that although our record is what it is, we continue to play,” Pelicans coach Alvin Gentry said.
+“We will continue to play.
+I don’t see any quit in these guys or anything like that.
+There’s no fragmentation or anything like that.”

-New Orleans sprang the upset despite committing 19 turnovers.
+New Orleans sprang the upset despite committing 19 turnovers that led to 27 points.
 The Pelicans pulled away late courtesy of the long-range shooting of Lonzo Ball and Ingram.
-They also out-rebounded the Nuggets, including 14 offensive boards.
+They also out-rebounded the Nuggets, which included 14 offensive boards.

+Derrick Favors was a force in grabbing 13 rebounds and dishing out a career-best eight assists to go with eight points.

+“He was huge,” said Jrue Holiday, who had 20 points, six steals and eight assists.
+“We ask him to do a lot, but he’s doing it.”

 New Orleans finished a four-game trip with a 3-1 mark, which includes consecutive wins for the first time in a month.